moliver28/research-handbook/content/handbook/security/corporate/services/laptops/security/encryption/_index.md

 ### Apple macOS

-> **No Action Required:** We use [Jamf MDM](/handbook/security/corporate/systems/jamf) to enable hard drive encryption for you automatically and monitor for any laptops that are misconfigured.
+> **No Action Required:** We use [Jamf](/handbook/security/corporate/systems/jamf) to enable hard drive encryption for you automatically and monitor for any laptops that are misconfigured.
 You do not need to configure anything, however you are encouraged to verify that is enabled.

 You need to enable FileVault to ensure that your laptop hard drive is encrypted.